5 Original Skull Tattoo Designs

 #1 Skull With Flowers and Vines

-This design utilizes the traditional association between flowers and skulls, but also incorporates dynamic and twisting vines which seem to have grown into the skull itself.
+This design utilizes the traditional association between flowers and skulls, but also incorporates dynamic and twisting vines that seem to have grown into the skull itself.
 The Vines and full open flower could signify rebirth in the face of trauma or hardship.

 #2 The Monstrous Fish